relentless/OOWorkshop/Exercises.md

  * Title
  * Author
  * Narrator
- * Total Length
+ * TotalLength

 You should use the class hierarchy to share as many of these as possible in the Book class.

 The class hierarchy should look as follows: